AaltoSciComp/python-for-scicomp/content/index.rst

 Python is a modern, object-oriented programming language, which has become popular in several areas of software development.
 This course discusses how Python can be utilized in scientific computing.
-The course starts by introducing the main Python package for numerical computing, NumPy, and discusses then SciPy toolbox for various scientific computing tasks as well as visualization with the Matplotlib package.
-In addition, it talks about *how* python is used: related scientific libraries, reproducibility, and the broader ecosystem of science in Python.
+The course starts by introducing some of the main Python tools for
+computing: Jupyter for interactive analysis, NumPy and SciPy for numerical analysis, matplotlib for visualization, and so on.
+In addition, it talks about *how* python is used: related scientific libraries, reproducibility, and the broader ecosystem of science in Python, because your work is more than the raw code you write.

 This course (like any course) can't teach you Python... it can show your some examples, let you see how experts do things, and prepare you